IoanaGeorgia/IoanaGeorgia/README.md

 -  If you know any way in which you think I can grow personally and professionally, don't hesitate to let me know 🙏

 -  I think learning is a life-long process.
 Also, I like cats a lot. 😺 Looking forward to working with you.

+Projects:

+-News site in React: https://ioanageorgia.github.io/first-light-local-newspaper/

 ## StackBlitz projects

--News site in React: https://ioanageorgia.github.io/first-light-local-newspaper/

 -Country Game in Vue: https://stackblitz.com/edit/vue-f462ub?file=README.md